• Skip to primary navigation

 Any zucchini or summer squash works well for this soup.
 While the flavor won't change, the color will.
 Green zucchini will turn the soup to a yellow-green color, whereas yellow summer squash will keep it a brighter yellow (or orange depending on the spices).

 It's worth tasting a bite of the zucchini to check for bitterness.
 Some zucchini can become bitter with heat and other environmental stress, which is also why cucumbers turn bitter.
-If your zucchini is bitter, peeling the skin is enough to remove the bitter flavors.
+If your zucchini is bitter, which is rare, peeling the skin is enough to remove the bitter flavors.

 Otherwise, there is no need to peel the zucchini, unless you want a prettier colored soup.
 Or try using yellow squash which will add to the bright color.